near/wallet-selector/packages/core/docs/api/wallet.md

   - `meta` (`string?`): Applicable to browser wallets (e.g. MyNearWallet) extra data that will be passed to the callback url once the signing is approved.

 **Returns**
-- `Promise<void | utils.key_pair.Signature>`: Browser wallets won't return the signing outcome as they may need to redirect for signing.
+- `Promise<void | VerifiedOwner>`: Browser wallets won't return the signing outcome as they may need to redirect for signing.
 For MyNearWallet the outcome is passed to the callback url.

 **Description**